RapidAPI/DevRel-Stack-Data/guides/posts/practices-naming-api-endpoints/post.md

 -   `https://spoonacular-recipe-food-nutrition-v1.p.rapidapi.com/recipes/findByIngredients'`

 Notice how the last part of the URL changes with each endpoint while the rest remains the same.
-These are the names of endpoints, and it is important to name them correctly.
+These are the names of endpoints, and it is important to choose them correctly.

 ## Why Does it Matter?